 - Antibiotics to fight bacteria that may lead to infection

-- Medications to control your body’s immune system (the system that fights infection by causing inflammation)
+- Medications to control your body’s immune system (the system that fights infection)

 Avoid any food that makes your symptoms worse.
 These foods vary from person to person.
 But high-fiber foods (such as fresh vegetables) and high-fat foods (such as dairy products and red meat) cause symptoms in many people.
-Keep track of foods that cause you problems.
+Keep track of foods that cause your symptoms to flare.

 Surgery can remove a severely affected part of the digestive tract.
-If this is an option for you, your doctor can give you more information.
+Your doctor can give you more information ff this is an option for you,